webdiscus/pug-plugin/README.md

 ### `test`
 Type: `RegExp` Default: `/\.pug$/`<br>
-Use the `test` to match module options by source filename of a resource.\
+The `test` option allows то handel only those resources that match their source filename.
 For example, save all extracted  `svg` files from `fonts/` to the separate output directory:
 ```js
 const PugPlugin = require('pug-plugin');